- Ready to put some money into Beyond Meat?

 Beyond Meat is a disrupter in the food market.
 The company’s CEO and founder, Ethan Brown, miraculously turns plant-based foods into tasty meals with a meaty flavor.
 While it’s hard to imagine that a plant-based patty could taste as good as an Angus burger, Beyond Meat (NASDAQ: BYND) has been a smashing success.

-If you’re wondering how to buy Beyond Meat stock, we have the solution.
-This guide gives you everything you need to know about trading BYND.
+If you’re wondering how to buy Beyond Meat stock, this guide has everything you need to know about trading BYND.

 Coming up next

 Founded in 2009, with headquarters in Los Angeles, CA, Beyond Meat burst onto the scene in 2012, releasing its "Chicken-Free Strips" at select locations in California.

 Since then, the company has seen huge growth in its business and in 2020 and early 2021, its stock price outperformed other competitors in the plant-based meat industry.

 Compare online stock brokers on Finty.
 Check broker fees, commission, assets and markets you can trade, etc.

 Step 1: Pick a broker